-Some of the most common and used microplastics in the environment are polypropylene (PP), polyethylene (PE), polyvinyl chloride (PVC) and polyethylene terephthalate (PET).
+Some of the most common and used microplastics in the environment are PP, PE, PVC and PET.
 These MPs can have toxic effects on plants that are important for the food chain and the economy.
 To investigate their impact, experiments have been carried out with some of the world's most cultivated and consumed crops, such as wheat, rice, maize and soybeans.
 Plants were exposed to different concentrations of MPs in the soil and various parameters related to growth, photosynthesis and nutritive value were then measured.
 The results show that all MPs have a negative effect on plants, affecting the root system and leaf surface the most.
 Also, specific effects were found for each polymer, such as PVC reducing the chlorophyll content and photosynthetic activity the most, and PE being the least toxic.
 These data suggest that MPs pose a serious threat to plant health and productivity and may affect food safety and quality (Fig. 20).93